 Light Pollution can Block Navigation

-(Thanks to Gabriel Amadeus at flickr.com)
+(image from Gabriel Amadeus at flickr.com)

 Maybe you don’t notice—especially if you live in a city—but the sky is filled with stars.
 I mean FILLED.
 I recall gazing up as a child at the heavens and finding not even a finger’s width that wasn’t brightened by several near or distant stars.
 How was it possible to see so many stars?
 My family lived in a rural area, several hours drive to the nearest large city.